-If you plan to forage for chanterelles, be prepared to deal with hefty competition in areas where the mushroom is known to grow.
+If you plan to forage for chanterelles, be prepared to deal with hefty competition from mushroom hunters in areas where the mushroom is known to grow.

 Oyster mushrooms are interesting-looking mushrooms that grow in a shelf-like formation on trees, and if you look directly at them, you can see their gills growing underneath their upwardly curved cap, which resembles an oyster; hence, their name.

 These mushrooms have thick, meaty stems and small, light brown caps that often don’t extend much further than the width of the stem.

 When cooked, they have a delicate texture, and they tend to absorb the flavors of whatever they’re cooked with, which makes them an ideal complement to most dishes.

 However, some people choose to saute oyster mushrooms and eat them straight.

 Also called Penny Bun or King Bolete, Porcini mushrooms are thick, bulbous mushrooms with bright brown caps and cream-colored stems.

 Most popular in Western European cooking, these mushrooms grow in parts of Asia, North America, and Europe and are especially prized for cooking when they’re fresh.